IronFox/JoyMap/readme.md

 #### Event List
 Most of the main window is one huge list of events.
 Right click the list, chose 'New ...' to create a new event.
 The buttons and context menu also allow you to change the order, select, edit, copy, paste, and delete events.
+Note that the order of events does not matter.
+It is only a way to structure the list according to personal preferences.

 The list shows four columns: 'Name' is the customizable name of the respective event, 'Triggers' an abbreviation of what causes the event to trigger, and 'Actions' an abbreviation of what it does.